-- Dry orgasm.
-Laser surgery can cause retrograde ejaculation, which means semen released during sexual climax (ejaculation) enters your bladder rather than exiting the penis.
+- Dry orgasm (retrograde ejaculation).
+Any prostate surgery can cause retrograde ejaculation, which means semen released during sexual climax (ejaculation) enters your bladder rather than exiting the penis.
 Retrograde ejaculation isn't harmful, and generally doesn't affect sexual pleasure.
 But it can interfere with your ability to father a child.
-This is a common long-term side effect of enlarged prostate procedures.
+This is a common long-term side effect of procedures to treat an enlarged prostate.

-- Erection problems.
-There is a small risk that laser surgery could cause erectile dysfunction — the inability to maintain an erection firm enough to have sex.
-This is generally less of a risk than it is with traditional surgery.
-It occurs less often with HoLEP than with other laser procedures.
+- Erectile dysfunction.
+There is a small risk that ablative procedures could cause erectile dysfunction — the inability to maintain an erection firm enough to have sex.
+This is generally less of a risk with laser surgery compared with traditional surgery.

 How you prepare

-- Don't eat before your procedure.
-Your doctor will likely tell you not to eat or drink anything after midnight.
+- Fasting before your procedure.
+Your doctor will likely tell you not to eat or drink anything after midnight the night before the procedure.
 On the morning of your procedure, take only the medications your doctor tells you to with a small sip of water.

-- Arrange for time off work.
+- Activity restrictions.
 You may not be able to work or do strenuous activity for about two weeks after surgery, but depending on the type of laser procedure you have, you may need more or less recovery time.
 Ask your doctor how much time you may need.